justinjung04/justinjung04-portfolio/README.md

 * Central & unidirectional data flow with js-signals (https://github.com/millermedeiros/js-signals)
 * Code linting with eslint (http://eslint.org)

-##### Depending on project, extra modules may be added using `npm install [module] --save-dev`.
-If you add any extra module, it is highly recommended to document it in this README so that others can re-use them easily in the future.

 ### How to use

 Clone repository